I’m a writer, but before I’m a writer, I’m a human being. And as a human being, sometimes I make mistakes.

-How can we handle nasty or haughty criticisms that are incorrect, uninvited, or just plain rude?
+How should we handle nasty or haughty criticisms that are incorrect, uninvited, or just plain rude?
 And what do we do when we are faced with the question of whether to let someone know that we’ve found a mistake in their work?

 To answer some of these questions for myself, I did an online search, wondering if there were any protocols in place for this sort of thing.
 I was pleased to find that Grammar Girl has addressed the issue quite well in her post “Grammar Manners.”
-The first question is whether you should correct someone at all.
+The first question is whether you should correct someone at all:

 If the person whom you wish to correct is your child, student, or employee, you should, of course, feel comfortable (if not obligated) to correct his or her grammar…

 That makes sense.
 But what if it’s someone you don’t know or barely know?
 What if it’s someone who is your peer or even your boss or teacher?